What Does Yellow or Green Discharge from a Dog's Eye Mean?

 - ✓POST-VIRAL — viral infection opened door for bacterial

-- ✓PUPPIES specifically — viral conjunctivitis (canine herpes) may present yellow-green
+- ✓PUPPIES specifically — viral pink eye (canine herpes) may present yellow-green

 Why Home Treatment Alone Won't Work

 Many owners try cleaning, warm compresses, or human over-the-counter products for 1-2 weeks hoping it resolves.
 Problem: bacterial infections rarely self-resolve.
-Without antibiotics:
+Without vet-prescribed medication:

 - ✓Bacteria keep multiplying